-Let’s face it, there isn’t anything in the world quite so delightful as your first bite of a rich, juicy hamburger.
+Let’s face it; there isn’t anything in the world quite so delightful as your first bite of a rich, juicy hamburger.
 Don’t believe us?
 One of the first popular vegan-faux-meats?
 The Veggie Burger.
-Even vegetarians couldn’t resist the taste of a tasty burger, they had to create an alternative just so they wouldn’t have to leave all that was good and right about the world in the past.
+Even vegetarians couldn’t resist the taste of a tasty burger; they had to create an alternative so that they wouldn’t have to leave all that was good and right about the world in the past.
 Hamburger Day celebrates the history of this most irresistible of sandwiches.

 History of Hamburger Day

 The invention of the hamburger has been claimed by so many that there’s only one real origin.
 Hamburg, Germany.
 No matter who says they invented the hamburger, no one can deny that it was the second-largest city in Germany that was its namesake.
 While not all types of ‘burgers’ resemble the meat that came out of Hamburg, they all have the roots of their preparation in this noble city.

 Hamburgers have come to be a symbol of all that is right in the world in the modern-day.
 Barbecue’s where families gather, surprise rewards by your boss, a quick bite to eat on your lunch break, or the first date shared with a new potential partner.
 All of these things can, and often do, include the hamburger in any one of a million of its potential preparations.

 Burgers no longer are made from just beef either, these days you can find Turkey Burgers, Buffalo Burgers, Chicken Burgers, Emu Burgers, any of a million forms of meat all ground down and compacted into this most recognizable form, the ‘hamburger.’
 Who would have thought that such a simple meal could come to represent so many things?

 One of the most interesting things about hamburgers isn’t actually about the burger itself, believe it or not, there are actually people out there dedicated to finding out the truth about who really invented the hamburger.